Policy

 b.

-proprietor is injured, BWC does not provide benefits because coverage was not
+If a partner is injured, BWC does not provide benefits because coverage

 5.

-applies for and maintains elective coverage on the family members that are
+corporation properly applies for and maintains elective coverage on the family

 premium, the spouse does not have elective coverage and would not be covered if